Understand invoices with reports

-To get a detailed view of your costs for a given invoice or during a given period, you can run a report using either of the following options.
+To get a detailed view of your costs for a specific invoice or during a selected period, you often need to run a Cloud Analytics report.

 This option is not available for Microsoft Azure, Google Workspace, or Office 365 assets.